Providing Links to Convenient Options

 Massachusetts has a broad transit system composed of buses and trains that pass through campus.
-MIT encourages travel by public transit by subsidizing 50% of the cost of a monthly MBTA pass for students and employees.
-You can combine it with an occasional parking permit.
+MIT encourages the use of public transit by subsidizing the cost of monthly MBTA passes for students, and benefits-eligible faculty and staff.

 Employees who use an alternative form of transit, like a private bus line or Amtrak for example, may participate in the Private Transit Subsidy program.
 Sign up and get reimbursed for up to 50% of your commuting costs.